 - Annoying roommate disrupting your studies?
-The library makes a great workspace, it’s easier to focus there anyway.
+The library makes a great workspace.

 - No place to meet to discuss a group project?
-The library probably has meeting spaces you can reserve for a few hours.
+Reserve one in the library for a few hours.

 - Need somewhere warm to pass a few hours?
-The library is a great safe place to pass some time quietly.
+The library is a great safe place to pass some quiet time.

 - Need help with almost literally anything?
-From researching and writing to escaping domestic violence and getting legal help?
+From sticking with NaNoWriMo to escaping domestic violence?
 C’mon, you’ve figured out the theme!
 Go.
 To.
 The.
 Library.